paramsen/noise/README_TEMPLATE.md

 float[] fft = noise.fft(realInput);

-// The output array has the pairs of real+imaginary floats in a one dimensional array; even indeces
+// The output array has the pairs of real+imaginary floats in a one dimensional array; even indices
-// are real, odd indeces are imaginary.
+// are real, odd indices are imaginary.
 DC bin is located at index 0, 1, nyquist at index n/2-2, n/2-1

 for(int i = 0; i < fft.length / 2; i++) {
     float real = fft[i * 2];